-Benefits of bent-over rows
+Benefits of the barbell bent-over row

 Bent-over rows are ideal for increasing strength in your upper and mid-back, which can transfer to the skills you need for movements like pull-ups.
-Developing those upper and mid-back muscles also assists your ability to hold onto the bar during heavy deadlifts and complete the pull on power cleans and snatches.
+Developing those upper and mid-back muscles also assists your ability to hold onto the bar during heavy deadlifts and complete the pull-on power cleans and snatches.

-How to do barbell bent-over rows:
+How to do the barbell bent-over row:

 - Setup: Load a barbell on the ground with Olympic weight plates.